Jammy2211/PyAutoGalaxy/docs/overview/overview_3_modeling.rst

 The non-linear search fits the model by guessing many models over and over iteratively, using the models which give a good fit to the data to guide it where to guess subsequent model.

-An animation of a non-linear search is shown below, although this is for a strong gravitational lens using **PyAutoGalaxy**'s child project **PyAutoLens**.
+An animation of a non-linear search is shown below, although this is for a strong gravitational using **PyAutoGalaxy**'s child project **PyAutoLens**.
 Updating the animation for a galaxy is on the **PyAutoGalaxy** to-do list!